iai-callgrind/iai-callgrind/README.md

 For further details about how the caches are simulated and more, see the documentation of [Callgrind](https://valgrind.org/docs/manual/cg-manual.html)

+#### Colored output and logging

+The metrics output is colored per default but follows the value for the `CARGO_TERM_COLOR` environment variable.
+Disabling colors can be achieved with setting this environment variable to `CARGO_TERM_COLOR=never`.

+This library uses [env_logger](https://crates.io/crates/env_logger) and the default logging level `WARN`.
+Currently, `env_logger` is only used to print some warnings and debug output, but to set the logging level to something different set the environment variable `RUST_LOG` for example to `RUST_LOG=DEBUG`.
+The logging output is colored per default but follows the setting of `CARGO_TERM_COLOR`.
+See also the [documentation](https://docs.rs/env_logger/latest) of `env_logger`.

 #### Passing arguments to Callgrind